Helge Reiss

 Helge Reiss (27 February 1928 – 11 November 2009) was a Norwegian actor.
 He was the son of the actor Thorleif Reiss.

+Early life

+Reiss was born 27 February 1928.

 Career

 He began his career in 1948 with a minor role in a low budget crime film, and remained active until his death.
 He provided the Norwegian voice of main character Carl Fredricksen in the dubbed version of the movie Up months before his death.